water-fountains/proximap/README.md

 Run `ng build` from the `code/` directory to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Extract and generate translations

+html tags can be marked for translation with the `i18n` attribute.
+Extract strings for translation with `ng xi18n`.
+Follow instructions [here](https://angular.io/guide/i18n#create-the-translation-files) to create translation files, and then use the CLI to serve or build the project in the alternative languages: `ng serve --aot --i18nFile=src/locale/messages.de.xlf --i18nFormat=xlf --locale=de`

 # Contributing

 Submit an issue for a feature request, architecture suggestion, or to discuss a modification you have made or would like to make.